kerski/power-query-sharepoint-faster-easier/README.md

 file to other Power BI files to improve performance on your Power BI refreshes.

-1)  Download the latest Power BI template in the latest <a href="https://github.com/kerski/power-query-sharepoint-faster-easier/releases" target="_blank">release page</a>
+1)  Download the latest Power BI template in the <a href="https://github.com/kerski/power-query-sharepoint-faster-easier/releases" target="_blank">release page</a>

 2)  Enter the URL of the SharePoint site and name of the SharePoint list you wish to import.

 ![Figure 1](images/Figure1.png)
 *Figure 1 – First prompt when opening the template*